 Located along the Belgian coast, De Haan is a charming little village and also one of the country’s best beach resorts.
 The village has maintained its 1930s architectural style and charm, with the majority of houses being stunning white villas.
 In this relaxing village, outdoor activities abound.
 These include nice walks around the area, playing beach ball, building sandcastles, swimming and biking on the seafront.

 Crupet is one of the most picturesque villages in Wallonia, with its central area dominated by the impressive Grotto of Saint Anthony of Padua.
 Designed by Gerard, the local curate, and inaugurated in the summer of 1903, the grotto features 22 religious statues, many of which depict scenes from St Anthony’s life.
 The village’s 13th-century Medieval castle is also a must-see.

-Known as the ‘Pearl of the Ardennes,’ Spa is a beautiful Belgian town located in a wooded valley in the middle of undulating hills, and numerous springs and rivers.
-Many visitors head there for a true spa experience, enjoying hours of blissful relaxation at the hot swimming pools, geysers, bubbling water cannons, bubble seats and more.
-The water at the Thermes de Spa comes straight from the Clementine spring and is full of natural minerals known to be good for cleansing the skin.
+Known as the Pearl of the Ardennes, Spa is a beautiful Belgian town located in a wooded valley in the middle of undulating hills and numerous springs and rivers.
+Many visitors head here for a true spa experience, enjoying hours of blissful relaxation at the hot swimming pools, geysers, bubbling water cannons, bubble seats and more.
+The water at the Thermes de Spa comes straight from the Clementine Spring and is full of natural minerals known to be good for cleansing the skin.